andrewjulian/phase-3-project-backend/README.md

 ## About The Project

 This project seeks to replicate a process for managing students and assignments by a teacher.
-The user, in this case a teacher, can add students and assignments, as well as sort through the assignments by student and class.
+The user, in this case a teacher, can add students and assignments, as well as sort through the assignments by student.
 Lastly, the teacher can and a modify the points earned for a student assignment.

 <p align="right">(<a href="#top">back to top</a>)</p>